Sebastian Pasquali: Ajax

 After impressing for Victory against Juventus in the International Champions Cup, Juventus showed strong interest in Pasquali, but on 31 October 2016, Melbourne Victory announced that Pasquali had left for Ajax, not listing him in that day's match squad.
 Pasquali remained in Australia until his year 11 exams were completed in late November, before officially signing for Ajax.
 Ajax confirmed that Pasquali had signed a two-year deal in November 2016.

 Despite having an Italian passport, Pasquali was not able to play competitive matches for Ajax until his transfer clearance from FIFA was granted, missing out on the remainder of the 2016/17 season.

 Pasquali started the 2017–18 season as a regular starting player for Ajax in the U19 Eredivisie and UEFA Youth League.
 He made his debut for Jong Ajax in an Eerste Divisie loss to Fortuna Sittard on 12 January 2018, having previously made three appearances on the bench, going on to play regularly at that level for the remainder of the season.

 Pasquali made his first team debut in the 2018–19 preseason as a 61st minute substitution in a friendly match against Steaua Bucharest.

+Return to Australia

+Following the suspension of Western United's participation ahead of the 2025–26 season, all players – including Pasquali – were released from their contracts in September 2025.